“I didn’t have a dream.. [But I am now] 1 of only 15% who never dreamed of ever becoming a commercial pilot, but is on course to be one.”

 I applied for the Wings programme with CTC and they got back to me very quickly.
 The next thing I knew I was booking an assessment day (entrance exam) with them.
 Caught off guard at the speed of which everything was travelling at, I quickly bought a gaming joystick and pilot aptitude software package to practise on to prepare myself for the big day.
 It was on, and wow was I not ready, which I found out soon enough.

 Six months is not a long time, nor is it a short time when you are waiting and is unemployed.
 Since this was my decision I needed to find a job quick before I could no longer support myself as my savings started dwindling fast.
 I finally found an uninspiring temporary office job but it was a means to an end as I stayed there longer than intended.
 I did not stay longer than six months with that office because of the job itself, but because I was simply not ready to retake my assessment after the mandatory six months waiting period was over.
 Mentally I had lost focus, badly as I found myself stuck in demotivated mud.
 As a student of lifelong learning, of course I then turned to life lessons to guide and teach me through this latest challenge.
+(That is TED videos by the way.
+Subscrive to their Youtube channel, they’re great!)
 In the end it took me a few more months to get my head back in the game as I hit the books and pilot aptitude tests again.
 This time I was a house on fire.
 That and I wanted to throw the laptop out the window due to practise frustrations but yeah, house on fire!

 Now I know I am not a particularly patient person.
 But as I knuckled down and made myself practise and practise again those pilot aptitude tests, I very quickly found out just how much I underestimated my own level of impatience.
 Again I found myself with two choices.
 Keep practising or walk away; give up.
 As always, giving up is not a choice so I had to keep going.
-With that determination I learnt about the art of focusing (click here for that post), and my mind started to change.
-Changing the way I think, the way I process things and the way I acted, it eventually rebooted me into a new person, again.
+With that determination I learnt about the art of focusing, and my mind started to change.
+Changing the way I think, the way I process things and the way I acted.
+It eventually rebooted me into a new person, again.

 Ten months since my first assessment, I sat my second assessment.
 The few days leading up to it was nerve wracking and I was in bad shape.
 Lack of sleep, on edge and my brain had reached saturation level as nothing I did would register anymore.
 Because of that I had no other choice but to walk away and do something else to relax, which I did, a little.